Frequently Asked Questions

 How are Policies changed, created and approved?

 I have a question about a Policy.
 Who should I contact?For questions related to a specific Policy, please contact the person listed as the Policy Owner in the table at the top of the Policy.
-For general Policy questions, please contact the university policy coordinator.
+For general Policy questions, please contact the University Policy Office.

 Who has responsibility for a Policy?The Policy owner is responsible for the implementation of a Policy, as well as related processes, instructions, training, procedures, forms and the Policy's maintenance.